BitcoinDesign/Guide/guide/glossary/address.md

 ### Taproot address - [P2TR](https://en.bitcoin.it/wiki/Bech32)

-A pay-to-taproot (P2TR), also known as a Taproot or Bech32m address, is the most recent and advanced Bitcoin address format.
-Taproot introduces more advanced security, privacy, flexibility and scaling to Bitcoin.
+A pay-to-taproot (P2TR), also known as a Taproot or Bech32m address, is the most recent and advanced bitcoin address format.
+Taproot introduces more advanced security, privacy, flexibility and scaling to bitcoin.
 Like SegWit, Taproot addresses are opt-in and they are not currently widely supported.
 Taproot adoption can be tracked [here](https://en.bitcoin.it/wiki/Bech32_adoption).

 Benefits of Taproot include the ability to use Schnorr Signatures offering better security, lower fees, and more flexible [multi-key]({{ '/guide/private-key-management/multi-key/' | relative_url }}) transactions.
 Multi-key addresses using P2TR look the same as single-key addresses giving users of multi-key increased privacy.
-Taproot also enables more advanced scripting which enables more complex smart contracts to be built on Bitcoin.
+Taproot also enables more advanced scripting which enables more complex smart contracts to be built on bitcoin.

 Taproot addresses start with `bc1p` and are case insensitive.